Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   <p>Overrides are parsed and <b>written after the definition's css</b> and allows developers to include arbitrary css inside the definition.
 Overrides are parsed as <b>LESS</b> files and all component variables are available inside an override file.</p>
   <p>Theme overrides are used to add css rules which are not available in the source definition, but are necessary for the theme to work.</p>
   <p>Site theme overrides are home to the <b>arbitrary</b> or <b>temporaneous</b> aspects of an element for integrating it on a site.
-Hacks, one-time fixes, shortcuts, etc are all sometimes important parts of making a website work, but arent thing we want to re-use from project to project.
+Hacks, one-time fixes, shortcuts, etc are all sometimes important parts of making a website work, but aren't things we want to re-use from project to project.
 Using a <b>site override</b> file for an element, allows you to make these concessions without sullying the re-usability of the rest of your code.</p>

   <h5 class="ui header">CSS Write Order</h5>
   <div class="ui large bulleted list">